 Apple has introduced Live Photos since iPhone 6S and iPhone 6S plus series were launched.
 Since the beginning, I am a big fan of Live Photos.
-You all know the person the moving object image is to be a small video and it saves along with the sound.
+You all know the moving object image is to be a small video, and it saves along with the sound.
 But, so far, Live Photo is not much practical.
-But it looks like the edition iOS 11 is the game-changer for live pictures.
-Because the user can edit Live Photos and able to use advanced effects called Loop, Bounce, and especially attractive ‘Long Exposure in the latest iOS.
+But it looks like the edition iOS 11 is the game-changer for live pictures because the user can edit Live Photos and use advanced effects called Loop, Bounce, and especially attractive ‘Long Exposure in the latest iOS.

-You don’t need to download a third-party long exposure app like Long exposure calculator or slow shutter speed camera Apps.
+You don’t need to download a third-party long exposure app like a Long exposure calculator or slow shutter speed camera Apps.
 Instead, you can shoot a long exposure picture with your iPhone.
 The Snapchat and Instagram users might be familiar with Live Photos, but you probably don’t know how to take a long exposure picture in iOS.
-So you guys for all long exposure photography lovers I will show you the entire process.
+So you guys, for all long exposure photography lovers, I will show you the entire process.

 Your iOS 11 running iPad and iPhone photos app is providing you long exposure effect.
 It is technology usually only available on DSLR and expensive high-end cameras.
 I have seen many travel buffs on Instagram who post their holiday beautiful Long Exposure photography for public insta users.

-Useful for all live Photos compatible latest iOS devices including 11 Pro Max, XS Max, XS, XR, X, 8 Plus, iPhone 7, 7Plus, 6S Plus and iPad Pro.
+Valid for all live Photos compatible latest iOS devices including 11 Pro Max, XS Max, XS, XR, X, 8 Plus, iPhone 7, 7Plus, 6S Plus, and iPad Pro.

 Note: Unluckily, yet this feature won’t make it compatible with iPhone 6, iPhone 6 Plus, iPhone 5S, and remain all models.

 Guide to Take a Long Exposure Photo with an iPhone without using DSLR Camera

 - You can open the iPhone camera from the lock screen (Swipe to the left), Home screen camera icon, and use 3D touch quick action options (Force touch on the Camera app icon).

 - Step #2.
 Now turn On Live Photos (tap the three concentric circles at the top the screen to enable Live Photos).
 If you have already turned on, then it looks yellow instead of white.